 — Jennifer, 1/30/2010" Very funny, but it's written as if it was made in the 1800's, such as "realize" is spelled "realise". "

-— Matthew, 1/28/2010Philip Reeve is the bestselling author of the Predator Cities quartet and the award-winning Fever Crumb series.
-His other books include the highly acclaimed Here Lies Arthur and No Such Thing as Dragons.
-He lives in Dartmoor, England with his wife and son.
+— Matthew, 1/28/2010Philip Reeve is the bestselling author of the Mortal Engines quartet, which is now a major motion picture, and the award-winning Fever Crumb series.
+His other books include the highly acclaimed Here Lies Arthur and No Such Thing As Dragons.
+Visit him online at philip-reeve.com.

 Greg Steinbruner is an actor, audiobook narrator, playwright, and public-speaking consultant.
 He studied at NYU’s Tisch School and writes, directs, and produces his own plays in New York City.
 He has lent his vocal talents to such books as The Magic Thief, Larklight, Starcross, and the Origami Yoda series.